IDGCaptainRussia94/Terraria-SGAmod/README.md

 -The Calamity Rune and Luminous Gel are created at the Luminous Alter now, check the wiki for all the recipe combos

 -TF2 emblems have received a rework, they now gain XP as they are used, explained ingame.
 Contracker is now purchasable from the start of the game for 2 gold, RED/BLU emblems are craftable after Murk

+-The way accessories boost percent damage taken on enemies has been changed, it now additive of the original damage rather than a stacking multiplier

 -Hellion's 2nd phase will now only start if the player is wearing a Soul of Secrets, allowing the 1st phase to be farmed and the player to get Souls of Bytes without having to face the 2nd phase right after